Make your own Basa Fish Curry from scratch at home, chunks of Basa fish marinated in yoghurt, garlic, chilli, turmeric & ginger.

 - Finally add 250 ml water and 2 tsp sugar and bring to the boil

 - Turn heat to medium-low and add back the fish.
-Cook for 3- 4 mins until cooked through.
+Simmer for 3- 4 mins until warmed through.

 Gia Puree Products